 I work global DX with this simple 20m homebrew delta loop with apex at about 8 metres.
 It used to be corner fed with coax and a 4:1 voltage balun.
-It is now fed 0.08 wave up from the bottom corner, with300Ohm twin running to a 4:1 current balun.
-The loop is very quiet on receive and resists winds up to about 60mph.
-Sections are kept in place with mild steel 'jubilee' (hose) clips on the bottom of each section with silicone rubber under each one; hand-operated butterfly types allow quick and easy operation.
+It is now fed 0.08 wave up from the bottom corner, with 300Ohm twin running to a 4:1 current balun.
+Radiation from the corner-fed loop was actually lower in elevation than the 'proper' feed.
+There is no difference in performance, except it can be multibanded, with negligible losses in the twin at higher SWR (SWR being, of itself, lossless).
+The loop is quiet on receive and resists winds up to 60mph.
+Sections are kept in place with mild steel 'jubilee' (hose) clips on the bottom of each section with silicone rubber (cut-up egg microwaving cups!) under each one; hand-operated butterfly types allow quick and easy operation.

 If you have never tried a loop, and your surroundings are fairly clear, have a go!
 To get to a signal as good as the delta means putting up wind-catching beams at unfeasible heights for this very severe QTH.
 The reason for the good performance is radiation below the horizontal, at significant variance with models, almost certainly due to the unique nature of the QTH ground conditions.
 Kevlar-reinforced wire length for 20m to give 1: 1.2SWR across most of the band here is 21.3m.